Brandeis-Library/Inventory_App/README.md

 # _{Inventory App}_

-#### _{An application to help automate the physical inventory for libraries using ExLibris Alma.}, {02/21/2019}_
+#### _{An application to help automate the physical inventory for libraries using ExLibris Alma.}, {04/15/2020}_

 #### By _**{Chris Underwood}**_

 ## Description

 _{ The current version of the application grabs a barcode via a barcode scanning and automatically send the barcode to an ALMA API and returns an object that contains the bib, holdings, and item records.
 Selected fields are shown on the screen.
+Then the system does a check to see if the current date is in the Inventory Date field.
+If yes, nothing is done.
+If not, a request is automatically sent to the backend to update the Inventory Date and return a updated item object.
+The date updated date is then presented on screen.

-There is a next field on the screen that maps to item_note_3 where notes can be saved.
-When the Update Inventory button is pressed, the object is returned with item_note_3 and a new date object in inventory_date for today's date.
+There is a text field on the screen that maps to item_note_3 where notes can be saved.
+When the Update Inventory button is pressed, the object is returned with item_note_3 in inventory_date for today's date.

 The application has a React frontend and a node backend each with their own servers. }_

 ## Setup/Installation Requirements